 There are no supplementary pension or early retirement schemes for members of the Board or other key function holders of HSA.
+Any existent pensions are applicable to all employees.

 B.1.4.
 Material transactions during the reporting period with shareholders, persons who exercise a significant influence on HSA and with members of the Board